mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

 functions have several arguments to customize your KPI cards.
 If you require a level of customization that is not possible with the built-in functions then you can create a [custom figure](custom-figures.md).

-!!! example "KPI card Variations"
+!!! example "KPI card variations"

     === "app.py"
         ```py